 Be careful: in the resulting network the vertices are sequentially enumerated (with numbers from 1 on).
 If we want to 'recognize' which vertices from the primary network are on the shortest path we must choose marking of vertices using labels: (Options/Mark Vertices Using/Labels or Ctrl+L).

-To find chains (where direction of lines are not important) in a directed network we can first transform directed lines to undirected using find the shortest path / chain between v1 and v10 according to both criteria
+To find chains (where direction of lines are not important) in a directed network we can first transform directed lines to undirected using Net/Transform/Arcs to Edges/All.

-Network/Create New Network/Transform/Arcs to Edges/All.

 Example: flow2.net (network from last picture):